 If your liver is in top form you will better equipped to digest fat and process fat.
 This means you will stay lean even in times of indulgence.

-Whole foods like lemons, artichoke, beets (beetroot), cruciferous vegetables like broccoli, Brussels sprouts, kale, arugula and cabbage; fennel seeds, dandelion, turmeric, curcumin, garlic, ginger, coriander and parsley all help to supprt liver function, so load up on them at least a week before your festive meal.
+Whole foods like lemons, artichoke, beets (beetroot), cruciferous vegetables like broccoli, Brussels sprouts, kale, arugula and cabbage; fennel seeds, dandelion, turmeric, curcumin, garlic, ginger, cilantro (coriander) and parsley all help to support liver function, so load up on them at least a week before your festive meal.

 2. Start the day right